charmbracelet/vhs/README.md

 ### Keys

 Key commands take an optional `@time` and repeat `count`.
-For example, the following presses the `Left` key 5 times with a 0.5 second delay between each keystroke.
+For example, the following presses the `Left` key 5 times with a 500 millisecond delay between each keystroke.

 ```elixir
 Left@500ms 5